genie-platform/genie-backend/docs/guides/1_GAME_BOOTSTRAPPING.md

-## Depricated soon, you should create your funding via the https://github.com/genie-platform/genie-app/
+## Deprecated soon, you should create your funding via the https://github.com/genie-platform/genie-app/

 # Bootstrapping your game